What is Clickjacking, its Type and How to prevent it?

 1. Cropping: This occurs when the attacker changes the layout of the legitimate page as per their liking.
 For instance, they can change the controls of the page by adding a redirect link for the user that takes them to the attacker’s desired location or simply changing the content or the layout of the website to confuse the user.

-2. Click event dropping: As the name suggests in this approach, the user will feel that the website is not responding after they have clicked on the desired section, but in reality, the clicks are been accepted and running their programmed steps on the malicious page.
+2. Click event dropping: As the name suggests, in this approach, the user will feel that the website is not responding after they have clicked on the desired section, but in reality, the clicks are been accepted and running their programmed steps on the malicious page.

 3. Transparent overlay: This method is one of the most common clickjacking techniques to trick the user.
 In this technique, the attacker makes an overlay of a completely legitimate webpage or a web application over their malicious page.
 Due to this, the user is not able to differentiate between the legitimate page and the fake page.